conduktor/conduktor-docs/src/pages/changelog/Console-1.34.2.md

 ### Fixes

 - Improve memory efficiency on kafka consumer
-- Fixed an issue related to audit log events of the application permission request type.
+- Added support of audit log events related to the ApplicationInstancePermissionRequest and ResourcePolicy resources